 - right-click it and select Edit from the context menu

-- To delete an object either:
+- To delete a server event either:

 - select it and click the Delete icon at the top of the main menu

 - right-click it and select Delete from the context menu

 - To save changes and new server events click the Apply or Okay buttons